 import parsl from parsl.monitoring.monitoring import MonitoringHub from parsl.config import Config from parsl.executors import HighThroughputExecutor from parsl.addresses import address_by_hostname import logging config = Config( executors=[ HighThroughputExecutor( label="local_htex", cores_per_worker=1, max_workers=4, address=address_by_hostname(), ) ], monitoring=MonitoringHub( hub_address=address_by_hostname(), hub_port=55055, monitoring_debug=False, resource_monitoring_interval=10, ), strategy=None )

-To view the web dashboard during or after a Parsl program has executed, you
+To view the web dashboard while or after a Parsl program has executed, run

 By default, this command expects that the default

 in the runinfo directory.
 Other databases can be loaded by passing

 the database URI on the command line.
 For example, if the full path

 By default, the visualization web server listens on